 Ralston real estate is some of the most expensive in Nebraska, although Ralston house values don't compare to the most expensive real estate in the U.S.

-Ralston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ralston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ralston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ralston who work in office and administrative support (14.28%), sales jobs (12.86%), and management occupations (7.11%).
+There are especially a lot of people living in Ralston who work in office and administrative support (13.80%), sales jobs (12.24%), and management occupations (6.27%).

 Also of interest is that Ralston has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Ralston citizens is substantially higher than the typical US community, as 31.93% of adults in Ralston have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Ralston citizens is substantially higher than the typical US community, as 30.16% of adults in Ralston have at least a bachelor's degree.

-Ralston is a somewhat ethnically-diverse city.
+Ralston is a very ethnically-diverse city.
 The people who call Ralston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ralston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ralston include German, Irish, English, Italian, and Polish.
+Ralston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.86% of the city’s residents.
+Important ancestries of people in Ralston include German, Irish, English, Polish, and Italian.